 Traffic patterns at morning drop off time can become quite congested.
-To ensure the smooth flow of traffic patterns at drop off time, please keep the following in mind: When dropping off students, all students should exit cars at curbside and should never cross the street except at the posted crosswalk.
-Never park your car in the drop off zone.
-If you have business in the main building, no matter how brief, please park in the main parking lot and be sure to have made an appointment.
-Year-specific guidelines and protocols will be shared with families at Open House events and on our social media pages.
+To ensure the smooth flow of traffic patterns at drop off time, please keep the following in mind when dropping off students:

+- All students should exit cars at curbside and should never cross the street except at the posted crosswalk. - Never park your car in the drop off zone, near a fire hydrant, or in other no parking zones. - If you have business in the main building, no matter how brief, please park in the main parking lot and be sure to have made an appointment. - Year-specific guidelines and protocols will be shared with families at Open House events and on our social media pages. - Please follow directions (whether posted or from school staff) any time you enter our lots. - At the Utica campus, please note there are no left turns out of the parking lot at drop-off and pick-up times. - At the Metro campus, please follow the outside circle around the entire parking lot do not cut the line to get to the door faster.